-The current vacuum cleaner landscape has yielded many models that can deal with clearing debris on both linoleum floors and dense shag carpeting, not to mention almost everything in between.
+The current vacuum cleaner landscape has yielded many models that can deal with clearing debris on linoleum floors and dense shag carpeting, not to mention almost everything in between.
 That said, cleaning performance isn't the only factor in being considered a good multi-surface vacuum.
-To cope with a variety of different surface types, having adjustable floor and power settings are helpful, not to mention a reconfigurable design for cleaning large areas as well as tight spaces like the inside of a car.
+To cope with a variety of different surface types, having an adjustable floor and power setting is helpful, not to mention a reconfigurable design for cleaning large areas and tight spaces like the inside of a car.

-We've tested over 40 vacuum cleaners, and below are our recommendations for the best vacuums for multiple surfaces to buy.
-These picks are selected not only based on their performance across a variety of surfaces but also on their design and price.
-For more buying recommendations, take a look at our list of the best hardwood vacuums, the best vacuums for high-pile carpet, and the best vacuums for carpet.
+We've tested over 130 vacuum cleaners, and below are our recommendations for the best vacuum cleaners for carpet and hardwood to buy.
+These picks are selected based on not only their performance across a variety of surfaces but also their design and price.
+For more buying recommendations, look at our list of the best hardwood vacuums, the best vacuums for high-pile carpet, and the best vacuums for stairs.

-If you would like to do the work of choosing yourself, here is the list of all our vacuum reviews.
+If you would like to do the work of choosing yourself, here is the list of our vacuum reviews, with considerations made for high performances across different surface types.
 Be careful not to get too caught up in the details.
-While there's no single best vacuum for multi floors, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.
+While there's no single best vacuum for multiple surfaces, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.